 If you have any questions about how to take care of your child’s car seat, contact the manufacturer of the seat for guidance.
 In the case of heavy soiling or improper cleaning, manufacturers also sell replacement parts.

-Maureen Johnson is a child passenger safety specialist at the UVM Medical Center.
+Maureen Johnson is a child passenger safety specialist at The University of Vermont Medical Center.